EnderNon/idmangler-cli/config.md

 #### Other things about powder format:
 Each value in the array must have a comma at the end except the last.
 The use of spaces is optional, as well as letter case for the $TYPE value.
-The keys ("type" "tier" "amount") must all be lowercase.
+The keys ("type" "tier" "amount") must All be lowercase.
 If type is invalid, it will default back to being Thunder powder.
 #### Powders Example (yes, this looks wacky to show that this is allowed)
 ```json